DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 - Finish the mindbreak

 # Explain the change in level design philosophy
-- Given that our apartment level doesn't really reflect the full scope of our gameplay
+- Given that our apartment level doesn't really reflect the full scope of our gameplay, we had re-evaluate how the rest of game's levels